Living in Fruit Heights: The Hidden Bench

 Neighborhoods & Lifestyle

-• The Bench (East of 89): The most prestigious zone.
-Homes here back up to the mountain and offer direct access to the new trail network and panoramic sunset views.
+• The Bench (East of US-89): The most prestigious zone.
+Homes here back up to the mountainside, offering direct access to the expanded trail network and panoramic sunsets over the Great Salt Lake.

 • Nicholls Park Area: The heart of the community.
-Living here means walking distance to the city's castle playground and the 4th of July festivities.
+Living here means being walking distance to the city's famous castle playground and the center of the annual Founders Day festivities.

-• Orchard Lane: A historic pocket that still retains the original fruit trees, offering larger lots and a semi-rural feel.
+• Historic Orchard Pockets: Rare pockets of the city that still retain original fruit trees, offering larger lots and a semi-rural feel that is increasingly hard to find in Davis County.

 Frequently Asked Questions About Fruit Heights

 No. Fruit Heights is unique because it is 100% residential.
-There are no grocery stores or gas stations within city limits.
-Residents enjoy the quiet, while having instant access to Station Park in Farmington (5 mins away) for shopping.
+There are no grocery stores or commercial businesses within city limits.
+Residents enjoy unparalleled quiet, while having instant access to Farmington (Station Park) and Kaysville for shopping and dining.

-The 2026 celebration is projected for August 20–22, 2026.
-It is famous for its Chalk Art Festival, where local artists transform the City Hall parking lot into a gallery, along with a classic Car Show and Quilt Show.
+The 2026 Founders Day celebration is expected in late August 2026.
+It is famous for its Chalk Art Festival, where local artists transform the City Hall parking lot, along with the classic Car Show and community breakfast.

 Are there trails nearby?